mullue/lab-custom-model-anpr/blog.md

 %run gen-w-bbx.py {num_of_images}
 ```

-You will generate 2 kinds of labeled data pair: raw image with the label of license plate area position and cropped image with the label of character index.
+You will generate 2 kinds of labeled data pairs: raw image with its label consisting of license plate area position and cropped image with its label consisting of character index.

 <img src='imgs/annotation.png' stype='width:600px;'/>

 <br /><br />
-If you are wondering about the image synthesis, below code is the secret.
+If you are wondering about the image synthesis, the code below is the secret.
 (It's in the gen-w-bbx.py file.)
 ```python
 out = plate * plate_mask + bg * (1.0 - plate_mask)
 ```